skt12j/nimos/README.md

 NOTE:

 Do not forget your admin password.
 (Install at your own risk)

+Contact me: @nimonyoka in Telegram